khoanguyen-st/SmartFAQ/CONTRIBUTING.md

 # Contributing to SmartFAQ

+> **Cross-Platform Support:** This project works on macOS, Linux, and Windows.
+All setup scripts and git hooks are designed to be cross-platform compatible.

 ## 🚀 Quick Start for New Team Members

 ### 1. Initial Setup

+**macOS/Linux:**
 ```bash
 # Clone the repository
 git clone https://github.com/khoanguyen-st/SmartFAQ.git